actinia-org/actinia-core/docker/README.md

 sh /src/start.sh
 ```

 Now you have a running actinia instance locally!
-Check with
+Check with:

 ```bash
 curl http://127.0.0.1:8088/api/v3/version